 As a Senior Project Manager in our transportation group, Henry is a creative problem solver with a vision.
 Proudly unconventional, he believes there is always a new and different way to approach a challenge.
-As he explores different solutions from every possible angle, Henry is constantly reframing, re-evaluating, and distilling complex problems down to their first principles to stay focused on what matters: the end goal.
+As he explores different solutions from every possible angle, Henry is constantly reframing, re-evaluating, and distilling complex problems down to their first principles.
 It begins with asking simple questions: What are the ultimate outcomes for the client?
 How can we simplify the way to a solution?
 How do we navigate and overcome limitations?
 With a full understanding of the challenge at hand, Henry immerses himself in the complexities of the project to develop big picture ideas where there aren’t obvious solutions.

 In his quest for innovation, Henry is focused on solving our clients’ toughest challenges, achieving their goals, and enhancing people’s everyday experiences through placemaking.
 He has built his reputation in projects that not only fulfill specific requirements, but are also distinctly suited to its place and purpose.
 A prime example would be his award-winning work with the Charley Fox Memorial Overpass in London, ON, an innovative roundabout design that enmeshed a major rail line with historical influences, community-sponsored artwork, and contributions of local residents.
 Across the board, Henry and his teams have built a reputation in creating responsive designs that cater specifically to each client, community, and context, ultimately leading to other high-profile projects across the country.